Mirza – The Untold Story: Plot

 Mirza: The Untold Story is based on the legendary love story of Mirza and Sahiba.

-Mirza (Gippy Grewal) and his Sahiba (Mandy Takhar) fall in love with each other at a very young age.
+Mirza and his Sahiba fall in love with each other at a very young age.
 The plot continues many years later when Mirza and Sahiba return to the same home town where they once grew up together.
-Jeet (Rahul Dev), Sahiba's oldest brother, is a major gang leader in the city; nonetheless, he still maintains his family's honour.
+Jeet, Sahiba's oldest brother, is a major gang leader in the city; nonetheless, he still maintains his family's honour.
 Mirza decides to infiltrate Jeet's gang.
 The story takes a turn as Mirza meets Sahiba, and their love flourishes once again.
 This leaves Mirza caught between his love and the hatred he has for her brothers.
 His battle becomes personal with his leader, Jeet.

 Sahiba was a virtuous person who did not desire any bloodshed, but she knows that Jeet and Mirza are both men of strength., and one will end up dead.
 Until now, she has been sheltered from the real business of the family.
 Mirza enters Jeet's gang, yet Jeet doesn't know he's after Sahiba.
-Since Jeet would like Sahiba to marry Deesha (Honey Singh), a fellow mad gang member, Mirza tries to run away with Sahiba.
+Since Jeet would like Sahiba to marry Deesha, a fellow mad gang member, Mirza tries to run away with Sahiba.
 Then, Sahiba and Mirza lodge at the farm cabin, and Sahiba wakes up but feels that her brothers shouldn't be killed and takes out all the bullets from Mirza's gun, on which he depends.
 Suddenly one of Sahiba's brothers arrive and fights with Mirza.
-Mirza is winning the fight till he tries to shoot Sahiba's brother and realizes the bullets have been taken out by Sahiba.
+Mirza is winning the fight till he tries to shoot Sahiba's brother and realises the bullets have been taken out by Sahiba.
 Jeet then comes and shoots Mirza, and he dies while Sahiba is taken away from Mirza.